Nonlinear filtering based on density approximation and deep BSDE prediction: Numerical results

 \subsubsection{Ornstein--Uhlenbeck process}

-The first equation we consider is a linear SDE with the drift coefficient $\mu(x) = -x$ and it is solved by the Ornstein--Uhlenbeck process.
+The first equation we consider is a linear SDE with the drift coefficient $\mu(x) = -x$ and is solved by the Ornstein--Uhlenbeck process.
 In this linear setting, with a linear measurement function, the solution $p$ to \eqref{eq: global Fokker--Planck with update}--\eqref{eq: FP-update} is computed exactly by the Kalman filter.
+In this example, the coefficients satisfy conditions~\eqref{eq: condition smooth} and~\eqref{eq: condition hörmander}, and the convergence in Theorem~\ref{main theorem: error bound} applies.
 In Figure~\ref{fig: OU over time}, we report the pointwise errors $e_k$ and $E_k$, evaluated at each observation time $t_k = \frac{k}{K}$ for $k = 1, \dots, K$.
 The experiment is repeated for seven discretizations with $N = 2^j$, $j = 0, \dots, 6$, corresponding to the number of time steps between successive observation times.
 We note that both error terms decrease at all time steps as we increase the number of intermediate discretization steps.
-As expected, both error measures decrease uniformly in time as $N$ increases.
-We also note that, for coarse discretizations, $e_k$ increases in time, indicating a cumulative error effect.
+As expected, both error metrics decrease uniformly in time as $N$ increases.
+We also note that, for coarse discretizations, $e_k$ increases over time, indicating a cumulative error effect.
 However, for sufficiently fine resolutions ($N \geq 16$), the error remains nearly constant.
 The behavior of $E_k$ exhibits a similar trend, although not as clear.

-To investigate the convergence rate, we fix $k=K$ and plot both the final time error $e_K$ and the accumulated a posteriori term $E := \sum_{k=1}^K E_k$ in Figure~\ref{fig: OU conv plot}.
+To investigate the convergence rate, we fix $k=K$ and plot both the final time error $e_K$ and the accumulated \emph{a posteriori} term $E := \sum_{k=1}^K E_k$ in Figure~\ref{fig: OU conv plot}.
 These quantities are shown together with a reference slope of $N^{-\frac{1}{2}}$ on a logarithmic scale.
 We see that both terms converge at least with order $\frac{1}{2}$.
 These results are consistent with the theoretical error bound in \eqref{main theorem eq: error bound}, where $e_K$ is dominated by the discretization error $N^{-\frac{1}{2}}$ and the residual $E$.